Dreadlocks – the real kind, at least – can be a major commitment, and so here’s the next best thing: fake dreadlocks!

 Once your hair gel has dried, finish off your fake dreadlocks with a very light mist of hairspray – you will need a gentle hairspray that holds, yet doesn’t interfere with the hair gel.
 This cult-classic hairspray is a hairstylist’s favorite and a “cult” product for a reason – in my opinion, it’s the best hairspray ever made!
 Remember that it is a light mist only – don’t over do it.

-You might want to know how to go about Removing them.
+You might want to know how to go about removing them.
 Fake dreadlocks will last the whole day; until you wash it off.
 Removing them can get very tricky, and you gotta do it carefully so that you don’t damage your hair further.
-For that, I would recommend using the method I wrote about in How to… Remove Hair Tangles, Knots & Stiff Hairstyles.